CannonB/GoHenry/README.md

 **GoHenry** is a small, friendly **hobby vehicle tracker** for up to **5 cars across 5 phones**.
-It shows each car's live status (state of charge / fuel, range, location, ignition, charging), pushes you a notification when a car **starts a trip, parks, starts/finishes charging, hits a charge fault, or loses signal mid-trip**, and keeps a tidy on-device history you can scroll back through.
+It shows each car's live status (state of charge / fuel, range, location, ignition, charging via the Ford API), pushes you a notification when a car **starts a trip, parks, starts/finishes charging, hits a charge fault, or loses signal mid-trip**, and keeps a tidy on-device history you can scroll back through.